dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 # GPU implementation details

+Besides the basic implementations of the original paper on LSH image matching (as well as an improved GPU implementation), I typically concern about optimization.

 * Optimization: I used two techniques for quick candidate fetching and ranking: global shared buffers for data storage + buffers per thread for quick sorting of candidate list
 The motivation for using globaling shared buffers is to store feature information (SIFT and Hash) in more place, and re-use them more efficiently.
 For example, to do full matching of
 700 hundred images, we will have 700*699/2 image matching pairs, but we only have to preallocate memories and store feature informations for 700 image data.